mikeyaworski/Utility-Discord-Bot/README.md

     - Add one with the name `DISCORD_BOT_TOKEN` and the value with the value that I asked you to copy in step 2.
     - Add another for `ENVIRONMENT` = `production`
     - Add another for `NPM_CONFIG_PRODUCTION` = `false`
-    - Add another for `OWNER_ID` which is the ID of your Discord account.
     - Finally, add one for `PING_HOST` which is a link to your Heroku app web URL.
 It will be:

         ```